Matt-Bull1/Project-1-Get-Food/README.md

 ## Description
 User Story
 AS user
-I want to view all the resturants in my area
+I want to view different recipes
-SO THAT I can eat lunch with my friends.
+SO THAT I can cook for my friends.

 ## Acceptance Criteria
 * Use a CSS framework other than Bootstrap.